donmccaughey/fiends_and_fortune/README.md

 _Fiends And Fortune_ uses [Cmake][41] as a build system, [Travis CI][42] for
 continuous integration, and [Codecov.io][43] for code coverage reporting.
+Set the `COVERAGE` option to `ON` to generage coverage files.

+    cmake -S . -B tmp -DCOVERAGE=ON

 [41]: https://cmake.org
 [42]: https://travis-ci.org/donmccaughey/fiends_and_fortune